openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 * You have permission to create courses in Studio.

-* You are a member of the course staff for the course that you want to re- run.
+* You are a member of the course staff for the course that you want to re-run.

 * The original course was created in Studio, not in XML.